-Using a Special Purpose Vehicle as an Option for Capital Raising - The Journey of Katie Neilson
+Using a Special Purpose Vehicle (SPV) as an Equity Option for Capital Raising

 As a business owner, you need to raise capital to grow and scale your business.
 I always believe there are many different ways to raise capital.
 However, it is easy to get lost because of the various options.
 If you want to raise capital and get the flexibility to control outcomes, a special purpose vehicle (SPV) may be your answer.